Vrecuero/repo1/test.md

 When using the like and notLike conditions, you provide a wildcard * in the value.
 The value shouldn't have more than one wildcard `*`.
 When using the match and notMatch conditions, provide # to match a digit, ? for a letter, . to match any character, and any other character to match that actual character.
 While, match and notMatch are case-sensitive, all other conditions that evaluate a stringValue are case-insensitive.
 Case-insensitive alternatives are available in matchInsensitively and notMatchInsensitively.
 In an `[*]` alias array field value, each element in the array is evaluated individually with logical and between elements.
-For more information, see Evaluating the `[*]` alias.

 #### Fields